alal07/Revision2022/README.md

 #Week2 (8th - 14th) July 2022 Achievements: Google Interview context
+- [ ] Topic wise Qs - to do as fast as I can
+- [ ]           - 11th - thinkign of switching language choice to Python- Depends on how I progress with revision of Python DS today.
+CV interview on 13th
+- [ ] System Design one problem video analysis everyday
+- [ ] Exponent - PM Interview go through

 #Week3 (15th - 21st) July 2022 Achievements: Google Interview Context